Research Article: 2022 Vol: 26 Issue: 3

 Exchange rate is taken in terms of foreign currency against every Indian Rupee.

 However, in this paper, we have embraced a different approach Jurek (2014) to calculate the profits from carry trade.
-Assume that at time t-1, foreign interest rate is less than domestic interest rate equation a trader will adopt a strategy to borrow x units of foreign currency on a continuously compounded interest rate of equation and he will sell it at spot exchange rates of equation to get equation units of domestic currency, and will invest domestically at a continuously compounded interest rate, equation On time t, he will return equation units of foreign currency, where δt is the difference between times (t-1) and t.
-In terms of domestic currency, it will be equation units.
-From this strategy, he would get equation units of domestic currency.
+Assume that at time t-1, foreign interest rate is less than domestic interest rate a trader will adopt a strategy to borrow x units of foreign currency on a continuously compounded interest rate of and he will sell it at spot exchange rates of to get units of domestic currency, and will invest domestically at a continuously compounded interest rate, On time t, he will return units of foreign currency, where δt is the difference between times (t-1) and t.
+In terms of domestic currency, it will be units.
+From this strategy, he would get units of domestic currency.
 If the Uncovered Interest Rate Parity Theory holds, the amounts received in this transaction should be equal to the amount to be paid.
 That is,

 Taking natural logarithms of ratio of both terms, we obtain: